karloconk/kacham.com/README.md

 # Kachamcom

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.4.
+This project is for the website for kacham, a game making studio between Samantha and Karlo

 ## Development server